Efficient Preparation of Quantum States via Randomized Truncation

+We also analyze the $T$-gate count through ancillary-free rotation gate synthesis~\cite{rossOptimalAncillafreeClifford+T2016}.
+We decompose rotation gates into sequences of $T$ gates using the upper-bound $\approx 3\log_2(1/\delta)$, where $\delta$ is the precision.
+To maintain small gate-synthesis error, we set the per-gate synthesis precision to $\delta = \theta_{\min}/m$, where $m$ is the number of rotation gates and $\theta_{\min}$ is the minimum rotation angle.
+As shown in Figs.~\ref{fig:main} (b) and (e), the randomized protocol yields substantial $T$-gate savings.
+For the LiH CI state, we observe a maximum T-gate reduction of $81.20\%$ and for the power-law state, the reduction is $98.45\%$.

+These savings arise from two factors.
+First, the reduction in the number of encoded amplitudes, where we observe a $50\%$ reduction in the number of coefficients for the LiH instance and a $95\%$ reduction for the power-law instance.
+Second, amplifying small coefficients mitigates the need for extremely high-precision multi-control rotation gates.
+By amplifying the smallest coefficients, we effectively increase the minimum rotation angle $\theta_{\min}$, thereby reducing the $T$-gate depth required to resolve the state components.
+Moreover, these small tail amplitudes also require high control numbers, which decompose into a large number of CNOT gates.
+This explains why gate reductions exceed the amplitude count reduction.

+In the LiH instance, the ground state in the computational basis is highly irregular.
+Small-amplitude indices often appear as isolated outliers in the state-preparation tree structure, requiring deep branches of multi-controlled gates to address.
+This structural irregularity causes the non-monotonic scaling behavior observed in Fig.~\ref{fig:main}(b) and (e), where the removal of specific costly outliers yields additional savings.

-Finally, we construct a quantum state from the parameters of a trained ResNet on CIFAR-10.
+In Fig.~\ref{fig:additional}, we demonstrate the versatility of the method on a ResNet-derived state and the ground state preparation of Transverse-field Ising model (TFIM).
+For ResNet~\cite{he2016deep}, we construct a quantum state from the parameters of a trained ResNet neural network on CIFAR-10 image test set.
 We load the final parameter vector (526 floating-point values), normalize it, and map it to amplitudes of a 10-qubit state, filling the first 526 computational-basis states.
-This yields a dense state $\ket{\Psi_{\text{ML}}} = \sum_{i=0}^{526} w_i \ket{i}$ with $w_i$ the normalized weights.
-As shown in Fig.~\ref{fig:main}, the results exhibit the predicted quadratic improvement; the observed trace-norm distance closely follows the theoretical upper bound $((c+2)^2+c/2) \sum_{j \in B} |\alpha_j|^2$.
+Finally, we construct the ground state of the $11$-qubit TFIM.
+The Hamiltonian is $H = -J \sum_{i=0}^{N-1} Z_i Z_{i+1} - h \sum_{i=0}^{N-1} X_i$, where $X_i$ and $Z_i$ act on qubit $i$.
+The ground state is a dense superposition over all $2^{11}$ computational-basis states.
+In both cases, the randomized protocol consistently achieves lower trace-norm error at fixed cost compared to deterministic truncation, confirming the method's applicability across physics and machine learning domains.